-- 1. Facilitate and coordinate all formal efforts of the district technology committee in the curriculum development process. - Network supervisor for the school district. - 3.
-Facilitate and coordinate district technology purchasing.
+- 1. Facilitate and coordinate all formal efforts of the district technology committee in the curriculum development process. - 2.
+Network administration for the school district. - 3.
+Facilitate and coordinate district technology purchasing. - 4.
+Provide hardware and software maintenance on devices and equipment. - 5.
+Facilitate and coordinate technology staff development with Curriculum Integrationist and Curriculum Director.